responsible-business-decision-making/trbs/CONTRIBUTING.md

 ## How is my PR reviewed?
 A pull request is reviewed by at least two maintainers.
 These maintainers will validate the pull request using the the checklist outlined below.
+A pull request into will trigger a new release of the `vlinder`-package.
+To ensure this new release will go smoothly, the steps below should be executed using the latest version of the `vlinder`-package **including to local changes**.
+To do this, run `pip install .` in the 'trbs'-folder.

 1. The code passes all **unit tests** in the `model` folder.
 This can be tested with
     ```
     python -m pytest
     ```
-     If unit tests are changed, there is a valid reason to do so.
+     If unit tests are changed, there should be a valid reason to do so.
+If new functions / features are implemented

-2. The code satisfies PEP8 and is **properly formatted**.
+3. The code satisfies PEP8 and is **properly formatted**.
 The format rules can be found, and enforced, in the `.pre-commit-config.yaml`-file.
 To run this for all files, simply run
     ```
     pre-commit run --all-files
     ```
-3. If a new **data model** is added, at least the following should be present:
+4. If a new **data model** is added, at least the following should be present:
    1. An **xlsx**, **csv** and **json** file of the new data model.
 You only have to build one format and can use the `transform` function to generate the other two.
    2. Add at least one relevant unit test to `test_evaluate_all_dependencies` for the new case.
    3. The `README.md`-file in the data folder has been updated.

-4. If the **notebook** has been changed, ensure that it still uses Beerwiser as default case.
+5. If the **notebook** has been changed,
+   1. ensure that it still uses Beerwiser as default case
+   2. ensure that the last run is cleaned, i.e. no cells show output